 - jamming a cell signal

-In many cases, people’s phone obstruction criminal charges stem from domestic violence disputes between people in current or former intimate relationships:
+In many cases, phone obstruction criminal charges stem from domestic violence disputes:

 Example: Joni and her boyfriend Larry are fighting in their Denver home.
 Joni starts calling 911 on her phone.
 Larry grabs the phone from Joni and throws it on the floor.
 Here, Larry faces Colorado charges for not only third-degree assault (CRS 18-3-204) but also obstruction of telephone services by impeding Joni from making a call.2

-If a phone obstruction case involves domestic violence, there are additional consequences:
+If your phone obstruction case involves domestic violence, there are additional consequences:

-- if the defendant is convicted, the court may require him or her to be evaluated and take a domestic violence treatment program; and
+- If you get convicted, you may be evaluated and be ordered to take a domestic violence treatment program; and

-- depending on the case, the protection order could be extended following a conviction.
+- The protection order could be extended following your conviction.

 Five potential defenses to Colorado obstruction of telephone service charges are to show that:

-- The defendant did not act knowingly, and the incident was an innocent accident;
+- You did not act knowingly, and the incident was an innocent accident;

-- Nothing the defendant did actually delayed, obstructed, or prevented a telecommunication;
+- Nothing you did actually delayed, obstructed, or prevented a telecommunication;

-- The defendant was entrapped by a law enforcement officer; and/or
+- You were entrapped by a law enforcement officer; and/or

 - The police officers found the evidence through an illegal search and seizure.

 Prosecutors have the burden to prove guilt beyond a reasonable doubt.
-If the defense attorney can show the district attorney that its evidence is insufficient to sustain a conviction, the D.A. may be willing to reduce the charge through a plea bargain or dismiss the case.
+If we can show the district attorney that its evidence is insufficient to sustain a conviction, the D.A. may be willing to reduce your charge through a plea bargain or dismiss the case.

-Yes.
 Colorado convictions for obstructing telephone or telegraph services are sealable three years after the case ends.
-But if the charge gets dismissed, then the defendant can petition for a record seal immediately.6
+Though if the charge gets dismissed, then you can petition for a record seal immediately.6

 Learn how to get a criminal record seal in Colorado.